TylerTaylor/TylerTaylor.github.io/_posts/2016-08-17-building_my_first_cli_gem_sport-stats.markdown

 ![](http://i.imgur.com/KMwoIMZ.png)

-Here's how I set that up (note: you have to extend CommandLineReporter):
+Here's how I set that up (note: you have to extend CommandLineReporter)
 ```
 def self.display_stats
     table(:border => true) do